 For a few years now a new approach has beckoned that is set to change the way vehicles are sold.
 It is called 'the agency model' and could mean that soon if you buy, finance or lease a new car the experience could be quite different.
 In fact some manufacturers have already moved into agency … Continue reading The agency model – how will it affect car buyers?

 There aren't too many people that get excited by new rules and regulation.
 But when they provide helpful protections and raise standards for consumers they are so very important.
 Cue the Financial Conduct Authority's (FCA's) new Consumer Duty which is due to come into force in July 2022.
 What is the new Consumer Duty?
-It's … Continue reading FCA’s new Consumer Duty to raise standards for car buyers
+It's … Continue reading FCA’s new Consumer Duty: Raising Car Buyer Standards

 The Society of Motor Manufacturers and Traders (SMMT) has reported that new car registrations in the UK fell by 14.3% to 243,479 in March on last year.
-Whilst the fall is largely attributed to the lack of new car supply there are also concerns that the current cost of living crisis may be leading many … Continue reading New car sales fall by 14% – how will this impact used car sales?
+Whilst the fall is largely attributed to the lack of new car supply there are also concerns that the current cost of living crisis may be leading many … Continue reading New Car Registrations Drop 14%: The Impact On You

 In 2021 a quarter of all new vehicles sold in the UK were fully electric, compared to just 2% in 2020.
 The transition from petrol and diesel to electric is happening at pace.
 This is necessary because by 2030 all new cars and vans sold must not emit any carbon dioxide at the tailpipe.
-Barriers … Continue reading Government launches electric vehicle infrastructure strategy
+Barriers … Continue reading New EV Charger Plan: What UK Drivers Need to Know

 Why you need to be insured to test drive